Yeeldx/yeeldbox-devdocs/docs/resources/risks/vault-risks.md

-# Vault Risks
+# YeeldBox Risks

-Yeeldx’s vaults can be exposed to multiple strategies.
+Yeeldx’s YeeldBoxes can be exposed to multiple strategies.
 Each additional strategy increases diversification but also increases the probability that a strategy could lead to capital losses.

 |Risk|Description|
 |----|-----------|